alnibo/milestone-project-4-help-others/README.md

 Last but not least, I would like to thank my mentor Aaron Sinnott for his help and everyone from tutur support and Student Care for their help and guidance throughout this project.

-Also the biggest thank you goes out to my girlfriend who accepted and was ok with me sitting for long ours in front of the computer and supported me every step along the way.
+Also the biggest thank you goes out to my girlfriend who accepted and was ok with me sitting long hours in front of the computer and who supported me every step along the way.

 ### This project was created for educational purposes only.